wp-plugins/genesis-widget-background/readme.txt

 The Genesis Widget Background allows you to set a background for your featured page widget.
 You can use the featured image of the selected page, a custom image or a background color.
 Also there is a option to set the background fixed.
 With this plugin it will be a breeze to create a single page templates.

+More information an example and the manual can be found on the website of <a href="http://www.wpstud.io/genesis-widget-background-plugin/">WPStudio</a>.

 = Plugin Features =
 * Custom image upload field